Matth3w90/spring-boot-admin-actuator/README.md

 ## Latest release

-Starting with version 1.2.0, configuration keys returned by /env and /configprops will be hidden if the name contains "password" or "apikey"
+Starting with version 1.3.0, configuration keys returned by /env and /configprops will be hidden if the name contains: "password", "apikey", "secret", "credetial" or "key.
+With 1.3.0 with the support of the loggers tab (if enabled) the library now allow to change the log level at runtime.

 <!-- tocstop -->